kishore14194/Chat-Application/README.md

 Server : Rabbit mq

-Created a program to send and receive from two clients.
+Created a program to send and receive messages from two clients using rabbitmq.

 *Client1 can send any number of texts to client2.